A Latent Variable Framework for Scaling Laws in Large Language Models: Conclusion and Future Work

 This work introduces a latent-variable scaling framework that captures how modern LLMs develop multiple distinct abilities as compute and other design choices change.
 Unlike classical scaling laws, which focus on perplexity or pre-training loss and assume homogeneous model families, our approach explicitly models family-specific latent abilities, benchmark-specific loadings, and covariate-driven scaling in a single likelihood-based setup with formal guarantees.
 Empirically, we find that a small number of latent skills is enough to explain performance across a wide range of benchmarks, and that these skills align naturally with interpretable abilities such as mathematics, instruction following, common-sense reasoning, and logical/linguistic reasoning.
 The estimated loadings, family abilities, and regression coefficients together provide a coherent picture of how compute translates into structured capability gains.

 Our work opens several directions for future studies.
-A first direction is to move from benchmark-level averages to item-level modeling in a high-dimensional regime, which would sharpen skill estimates and make the latent structure more tightly grounded in the underlying questions.
-A second direction is to enrich the covariates beyond $(\log(s),\log(t),\log(s)\log(t))$, explicitly encoding data mixture, synthetic data usage, and training pipeline choices, and to study how pre-training and post-training (e.g., instruction tuning and RLHF) interact in shaping specific skills.
-Finally, our work provides an important foundation for more complex settings such as multimodal benchmarks and non-text modalities, where similar questions arise about how different capabilities co-evolve with compute.
+A first direction is to move from benchmark-level averages to item-level modeling in a high-dimensional regime, which would sharpen skill estimates and make the latent structure more tightly grounded in the underlying questions. {A second direction is to enrich the covariates beyond $(\log(s),\log(t),\log(s)\log(t))$ by exploring alternative transformations of $s$ and $t$, nonlinear effects, and richer interactions, while also incorporating additional factors of interest such as data mixture, synthetic data usage, training pipeline choices, and pre-training and post-training procedures, including instruction tuning and RLHF, to better understand how these factors shape specific skills.
+Another important direction is to allow family-level heterogeneity for the slopes of model covariates.
+For example, base models and post-trained variants may exhibit different relative gains from additional parameters or training tokens.} Finally, our work provides an important foundation for more complex settings such as multimodal benchmarks and non-text modalities, where similar questions arise about how different capabilities co-evolve with compute.
 It lays the groundwork for tools to plan compute, design benchmarks, and understand how modeling decisions shape the emergence of capabilities in large-scale foundation models.